Tom-Hirschberger/MMM-EmbedURL/README.md

 # MMM-EmbedURL

 This is a MagicMirror² module which embeds other websites either by iframe (default) or webview to your mirror.
 Multiple pages can be embeded at once and the pages can be refreshed periodically (all websites get refreshed at the same time).
-As webview usage is possible (only if electron or chrome is used) even pages that forbid embedding by iframe can be embedded (i.e. NodeRed Dashboard).
+As webview usage is possible (only if electron browser is used) even pages that forbid embedding by iframe can be embedded (i.e. NodeRed Dashboard).
 I use it to embed my Grafana panels.

 <p align="center">